LispCookbook/cl-cookbook/debugging.md

 object being watched.
 It can be coupled with the display of the watched objects in a GUI.

+There is a [cl-advice](https://bitbucket.org/budden/budden-tools/src/default/cl-advice/?at=default) non-published library defining a portability layer.

 ## Unit tests